Search results for:

 P.S.
 If you are thinking about using Joomla to build your blogging site, you might consider choosing WordPress in this particular case.
 Although Joomla is more customizable than WordPress, the latter is known to be better for blogging.

-If you are convinced that you need Joomla in your life after reviewing its phenomenal tools and features, we’ll walk you through how to install it onto a Hostwinds VSP or cloud server.
+Suppose you are convinced that you need Joomla in your life after reviewing its phenomenal tools and features.
+In that case, we'll walk you through how to install it onto a Hostwinds VSP or cloud server.

 Here is the most efficient way to install Joomla onto a VPS or cloud server in the Hostwinds Cloud Portal: